omarkmu/pz-omichat/docs/user-guide/chat-settings.md

 The **retain commands** submenu can be used to determine whether certain commands are “retained,” so that they are set as the initial input the next time the chat is used.
 The submenu contains three options: “Chat,” “RP,” and “Other.”
-The first option refers to streams such as `/say`, the second refers to streams like [`/me`](../sandbox-options/chat-formats.md#chatformatme), and the third covers all other streams (such as commands).
+The first option refers to streams such as `/say`, the second refers to streams like [`/me`](../sandbox-options/chat-formats.md#chatformatme), and the third covers all other commands.

 ## Chat customization settings